 So, as you can see, it's not an unreasonable thing for you to be asking whether your insurance rates will go up after you use your uninsured motorist insurance.
 But should the fear of a rate increase keep you from filing a claim?

-I come across clients who often do not want to use their own insurance coverage because they are absolutely sure that it will increase their premiums.
-They've heard horror stories about fender benders that have resulted in premiums hundreds of dollars higher or even cancelation of insurance policies.
+I come across California personal injury clients who often do not want to use their own uninsured motorist insurance coverage because they are absolutely sure that it will increase their premiums.
+They've heard horror stories about fender benders that have resulted in premiums hundreds of dollars higher or even cancellation of insurance policies.
 But, as a California personal injury attorney I can assure you that your insurance company should not raise your rates for making an Uninsured or Underinsured Motorist claim on your policy.
 In fact, in most cases, doing so may violate long-standing California legal statutes.

 That's right, California has enacted a proposition designed to protect innocent motorists from the predatory tactics of insurance carriers.
 California's Proposition 103 contains clauses that forbid insurance companies from raising rates after an individual makes an uninsured motorist claim.
 That means your rates cannot legally go up when you try to get the compensation you need and deserve after an auto accident.

-There are exceptions to prop 103 (most notably if you make multiple uninsured motorist claims in a short amount of time) but this binding legal precedent takes much of the worry out of filing an insurance claim.
+There are exceptions to prop 103 (most notably if you make multiple uninsured motorist claims in a short amount of time) but this binding legal precedent takes much of the worry out of filing an uninsured motorist claim.

 It's important to keep in mind that just because you can file a claim with your insurance company after being involved in an accident caused by an uninsured driver, that doesn't mean your insurance company has to pay.
 Indeed, insurance companies are legally allowed to deny claims for any number of reasons.
 They could:

-That's why I always recommend that any victim involved in a car accident always consult with an experienced attorney.
-Having a good legal professional on your side not only increases your likelihood of getting a payout quicker but also considerably increases the likely amount of that insurance payout.
+That's why I always recommend that any victim involved in a car accident always consult with an experienced car accident lawyer.
+Having a good personal injury attorney on your side not only increases your likelihood of getting a payout quicker but also considerably increases the likely amount of that insurance payout.